BasilBarnabyCa/s24-comp-2068-open-ai/README.md

 - Suggested Certifications: Relevant industry certifications and courses with links.
 - Industry Trends: Descriptions of current trends in the industry.
 - Salary Expectations: Salary ranges for the suggested roles.

-## Contacting Support
-If you encounter any issues or have questions about using CareerCraft, our team members are here to help.
-Please reach out to one of our group members:
-- Basil Barnaby – 200540109
-- Merik De Vree – 200462061
-- Nicolas Millan – 200533728
-- Michael Anthony - 200558549